Chocolate Chip Cream Scones are a simple pleasure, rich & flaky with just the right amount of sweetness. Perfect for breakfast or High Tea!

 - 1 Tbsp baking powder

-- 6 Tbsp butter, chilled & cubed or frozen & grated, see Recipe Notes (3 oz, 85g)
+- 6 Tbsp unsalted butter, frozen and grated, see Recipe Notes

 - 1 large egg, beaten